Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

-If you want to create the plywood cut models, I would recommend purchasing a 10W Laser Module which is available from the official store and on Amazon as an add-on product.
-I had an opportunity to thoroughly test it and here is my 10W Laser Module review.
+If you want to create plywood cut models, I recommend purchasing a 10W Laser Module.
+These are available from the official store and on Amazon as add-on products.
+I had an opportunity to test the 10W module thoroughly, and here is my 10W Laser Module review.

 Snapmaker W10 Laser Module